Eligibility (Secondary, 11-16 years)

 An awareness of and commitment to safeguarding issues.
 We are committed to protecting students in schools and will undertake an Disclosure Barring Service (DBS) Enhanced Disclosure check to ensure that our trainees are suitable to train to teach.
 We require three pieces of personal ID before a training offer can be confirmed.

-- We recommend that candidates should have completed at least one week of recent full-time experience in the classroom prior to applying.
-This should be reflected in the statement of application.
+- We recommend that candidates should have completed at least 5 days of recent full-time experience in the classroom prior to applying, if at all possible.
+Any school experience should be reflected in the statement of application.